 1. Scotland’s North Coast 500

-This circular route is a greatest hits of Scottish icons, stretching across 500 miles of lonely single-track.
-Skirting the coast from Inverness and the Black Isle, past the seaboard crags of Caithness, Sutherland and Wester Ross, it offers up uncanny ruins, rugged fairways, toothy castles, shingle-sand beaches, tiny fishing hamlets, and peaty whisky distilleries.
+This circular route is a greatest hits of Scottish icons, stretching across 805km of lonely single-track.
+Skirting the coast from Inverness and the Black Isle, past the seaboard crags of Caithness, Sutherland and Wester Ross, it offers up uncanny ruins, rugged fairways, toothy castles, shingle-sand beaches, tiny fishing hamlets and peaty whisky distilleries.
 Even the name is a doff of the cap to The Proclaimers.

 Along the way, the road becomes a symphony, building note after note, bend by bend, from its rallying start through the east coast villages of Dornoch and Wick to Aultbea, Poolewe and Gairloch on the savage west coast.
 Here, it reaches a crescendo below the impregnable peaks of Loch Maree.

-Best for: Urban escape and unexpected traffic jams, courtesy of wayward Highland cows and stags.
+Best for: escaping urban life and unexpected traffic jams, courtesy of wayward Highland cows and stags.

 2. A circuit through Yorkshire’s finest

-Here the mix of A- and B-roads create a daisy chain link between the most beautiful villages, waterfalls, and rolling backdrops in northern England.
-At times, as when heading through fields of summer grasses over the Buttertubs Pass from Wensleydale to Swaledale, the road twists and turns like a thrashing snake that’s had its head cut off.
+Here the mix of A- and B-roads create a daisy-chain link between the most beautiful villages, waterfalls and rolling backdrops in northern England.
+When heading through fields of summer grasses over the Buttertubs Pass from Wensleydale to Swaledale, the road twists and turns like a thrashing snake.

 Set off on the A59 from Harrogate towards the historic market town of Grassington before boomeranging back to Aysgarth Falls, a multi-tiered terrace that’s perfect for a hazy summer ramble.